 Students who have already secured placement by paying their tuition deposit may request to defer their enrollment to a future semester.

 Deferment requests will be considered on a case-by-case basis.
 Deferments will be granted only if space is available in the requested semester.
-Students requesting to defer their date of enrollment must submit a Deferment Application along with a \$500 USD nonrefundable deferment fee to the Admissions Department.
+Students requesting to defer their date of enrollment must submit a Deferment Application along with a US\$500 nonrefundable deferment fee to the Admissions Department.

 If approved, the tuition deposit and the deferment fee will be credited toward the first semester's tuition.
 Only one deferment request will be honored.
-In the event the student is still unable to attend the deferred semester, the student will forfeit their tuition deposit and deferment fee and be required to reapply for admission.
+In the event the student is still unable to attend the deferred semester, s/he will forfeit their tuition deposit and deferment fee and be required to reapply for admission.
+ADVANCED STANDING MUA does not support MD programs that do not reflect a solid foundation of traditional medical education.
+Therefore, MUA will not accept any transfer credits earned through distance learning.
+Programs of this nature may seriously jeopardize a student's potential for medical licensure in the U.S., Canada, and other countries.
+MUA does not offer advanced standing to students for courses taken in Doctor of Chiropractic, Physician Assistant, Podiatry, or Doctor of Dentistry degree programs.